Read the full story here Web Link posted Tuesday, March 6, 2018, 2:14 PM

 Apparently you like to forget facts that don't fit your own little personal narrative of how everyone is out to get you.

-I have been apart of the Amador basketball family for some time now.
+42. I have been apart of the Amador basketball family for some time now.
 We all have our differences with coaches, it’s just going to happen, but as responsible parents we let them coach our kids and we support the team any way we can.
 We all want to protect our kids from everything but common sense is needed to draw a line between just being parents and being plain crazy.
-I’m actually scared of these people, who the hell in their right mind will pay an extreme amount of money to dig up information on a coach, just to get him removed, I would love to ask them why they had [removed] play on his summer team, if they hated him so much.
-Why did they find it necessary to have [removed] on our team?
+I’m actually scared of these people, who the hell in their right mind will pay an extreme amount of money to dig up information on a coach, just to get him removed, I would love to ask them why they had their kids play on his summer team, if they hated him so much.
+Why did they find it necessary to have their daughters play on our team?
 Why would you take a coach away from the rest of the team so close to finishing the season?
 Why don’t you have something better to do with your time?
-Maybe let [removed] grow up and face the fact that the entire world doesn’t revolve around them, you need to teach [removed] that things will not always go there way and maybe to just be apart of a team is more important.
+Maybe let your daughters grow up and face the fact that the entire world doesn’t revolve around them, you need to teach them that things will not always go there way and maybe to just be apart of a team is more important.

-It is a shame that this has even become an issue.
+43. It is a shame that this has even become an issue.
 This is why we are losing good teachers and coaches.
 To allow these parents to force the school district to take the action they have is a sign of our times.
-The sad thing is, it's not the coach that will suffer long term, it is (Removed) of these "entitled" parents!
+The sad thing is, it’s not the coach that will suffer long term, it is the daughters of these “entitled” parents!

 This family needs a reality check!
 Sooner the better.